-Across CA's pre-K-12 public schools, there are an estimated 300,000 students who are undocumented as well as about 1,000,000 students who live with a parent or guardian who is undocumented.
+Across CA's pre-K-12 public schools, there are an estimated 300,000 students who are undocumented as well as about 1 million students who live with a parent or guardian who is undocumented.

-~1.8 million children UNDER FIVE are DUAL LANGUAGE LEARNERS.
-Over 60% of children from birth to age 5 live in households where a language other than English is spoken.
+1.8 million children UNDER FIVE are

+DUAL LANGUAGE LEARNERS.
+Over 60% of children age 5 and below live in households where a language other than English is spoken.